 - 11.10.1.
 Unit members shall immediately report to their supervisors all threats of physical harm or cases of assault and/or battery suffered by them in connection with their employment. - 11.10.2.
-Any student who has caused, attempted to cause, or threatened to cause physical injury to a unit member or who violates the district Zero Tolerance Policy shall be suspended, expelled or otherwise disciplined in accordance with district student discipline or Zero Tolerance procedures.
-(See 44014 under Appendix K School Safety) - 11.10.3.
-The supervisor and other district personnel with assigned responsibilities shall take appropriate action and shall inform the unit member affected of the action taken.
-The appropriate actions shall be specified in a district emergency procedure that defines the actions to be taken and fixes the responsibility for the actions. - 11.10.4.
-Site administrators shall notify unit members of students assigned to their classrooms or caseloads who have been convicted of serious offenses and/or have been formally suspended at other schools as soon as such information becomes available.
-(See 49079 under Appendix K School Safety) - 11.10.5.
-The requirements of Section 11.10. shall be brought to the attention of unit members in each school at the beginning of each school year.
+Any student who has caused, attempted to cause, or threatened to cause physical injury to a unit member shall be referred to the site administrator for further investigation and action in alignment with the District's policies and the law. or who violates the district Zero Tolerance Policy shall be suspended, expelled or otherwise disciplined in accordance with district student discipline or Zero Tolerance procedures.
+(See 44014 under Appendix K-School Safety)

+- 11.10.3.
+The supervisor and other 4District personnel with assigned responsibilities shall take appropriate action and shall inform the unit member affected of the action taken.
+The appropriate actions shall be specified in policies a district emergency procedure that define the actions to be taken and fixes the responsibility for the actions. - 11.10.4.
+Per Education Code 49079-and Appendix K, site administrators-the District shall notify unit members of students assigned to their classrooms or caseloads, when the site administrators-District has knowledge of and/or has a documented history-of a student's violent behavior towards others. who within the last three years has engaged in or is reasonably suspected to have engaged in any acts or violent behavior as defined in the Education Code (see Appendix K of this Agreement).
+Site administrators shall also notify unit members of students assigned to their classrooms or caseloads who have been convicted of serious offenses and/or have been formally suspended at other schools as soon as such information becomes available.
+Any information received by a unit member pursuant to this Section shall be received in confidence for the limited purpose for which it was provided and shall not be further disseminated by the unit member. - 11.10.5.
+The requirements of Section 11.10. shall be brought to the attention of unit members in each school at the beginning of each school year. - 11.10.6.
+In the event that the District overturns a site recommendation for student expulsion based on physical threat or assault/battery, a Central Office District administrator and, as needed, a restorative justice practitioner shall meet with the site prior to the involved student's return in order to determine initial supports needed to ensure the continued safety of members and students at the site, inclusive of the returning student.
+Involved unit members shall be given prior notification of the meeting and may attend.
+The mutually determined initial supports shall be provided, and additional supports provided as needed.